Medina Spirit heads to Preakness, minus trainer Bob Baffert - WHIZ News

 Whether he is in Baltimore or not, the focus right now is on Medina Spirit and Baffert.

-Medina Spirit and Concert Tour, who skipped the Derby, were being transported by van to Baltimore and scheduled to arrive late Monday.
+Medina Spirit and Concert Tour, who skipped the Derby, arrived at Pimlico on Monday afternoon after being transported by van from Churchill Downs.
 The field for the 146th Preakness will be drawn on Tuesday after being pushed back a day because of the uncertainty.

 In the meantime, Baffert continued to deal with the fallout from his fifth horse to have failed a drug test in over a year.